 |Assigned Judge||Judge Edmund A. Sargus|

 By mid-2018 at least 53 hernia mesh lawsuits were pending against Bard and Davol in 21 federal district courts (and at least 69 potential “tag-along” cases had been identified) claiming injuries from one of their many polypropylene hernia mesh products.
 Those cases alleged that, due at least in part to the polypropylene material, defendants’ hernia mesh products could and often did cause severe complications when implanted, including adhesions, damage to organs, inflammatory and allergic responses, immune systems rejecting the mesh as a foreign body, migrating mesh, and infections.

 On August 2, 2018, the Judicial Panel on Multidistrict Litigation centralized the cases against the Bard/Davol polypropylene hernia mesh products into an MDL for coordinated or consolidated pretrial proceedings.
 The JPML’s order transferred the cases to the Southern District of Ohio and assigned them to Judge Edmund A. Sargus:

 In Re: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation, 2:18-md-2846 (S.D.
 Oh.)

-The long list of polypropylene Bard/Davol hernia mesh products at issue in the MDL includes at least the following products:
+The long list of polypropylene Bard/Davol hernia mesh products at issue in this MDL includes at least the following products:

 On January 24, 2020, Judge Sargus selected the first three bellwether cases for the Bard/Davol MDL and scheduled those trials: